Is retained earnings a debit or credit?

 Example

 HP Inc. earned a net profit of 500,000 during the accounting period Jan-Dec 20×1.
 The company decided to retain the earnings for that year and utilize them for further growth.
 This is a liability (shareholders’ fund) of the company to pay the earnings back to the shareholders.
-Thus, the retained earnings are credited to Retained Earnings Account.
+Thus, the retained earnings are credited to the Retained Earnings Account.

 Given below is the journal entry to be recorded: (Rule Applied – Cr. the giver)